 - Endoscopic ultrasound (test that uses a flexible scope and sound waves to view digestive organs)

 - Octreotide scan (special test that checks for specific hormone-producing cells in the body)

 - Pancreatic arteriography (test that uses special dye to view the arteries in the pancreas)

 - Pancreatic venous sampling for insulin (test that helps locate the approximate location of the tumor inside the pancreas)

 Surgery is the usual treatment for insulinoma.
 If there is a single tumor, it will be removed.
 If there are many tumors, part of the pancreas will need to be removed.
 At least 15% of the pancreas must be left to produce normal levels of enzymes for digestion.

-In rare cases, the entire pancreas is removed if there are many insulinomas or they continue to come back.
+In rare cases, the entire pancreas is removed if there are many insulinomas or they come back after surgery.
 Removing the entire pancreas leads to diabetes because there is no longer any insulin being produced.
 Insulin shots (injections) are then required.